When choosing the best credit card from the wide array available, it is first useful to consider what a credit card is and how credit cards work.

 - Why we like it: Credit limit is subject to status.
 The incentive of being interest-free means that it could be a good foray into credit cards for those who pay the balance in full each month

-When looking at the options available, the first point to consider is: do you need a credit card?
+When looking at the options available, first consider: do you need a credit card?
 Can you afford to take on the debt and service the monthly repayments?
 Are there other financial products, such as personal loans, which may better suit your needs and cost you less?
-While credit cards have many benefits, they are not suitable for everyone and can lead to serious financial problems if misused or mismanaged.
+While credit cards have many benefits, they are not suitable for everyone and can lead to financial problems if misused or mismanaged.

 Pros and cons of credit cards